techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

     > [!NOTE]
     > If your URL points to a Power App, make sure it includes the `&source=teamstab` parameter to make single sign-on (SSO) work for Power Apps and the `&skipMobileRedirect=1` parameter to skip the screen that prompts users to open the standalone Power App player.

-### Example
+## Example

-This example creates a task named "Review security practices presentation" and assigns it to a user named Adele Vance (user ID 44ee44ee-ff55-aa66-bb77-88cc88cc88cc).
-This request uses the reference URL example.
+This example shows how to create an app-powered task named "Review security practices presentation" and assign it to a user named Adele Vance (user ID 44ee44ee-ff55-aa66-bb77-88cc88cc88cc).
+This request uses the reference URL example described earlier in this article.

 **Request**